The Housing Authority of the City of Winder, Georgia (WHA) is a quasi-governmental agency created under state statute.

 In Feb.
 2016, post RAD conversion, WHA purchased the former Winder Barrow Middle School (WBMS), creating the Wimberly Center for Community Development.
 The Wimberly Center has become a catalyst to spur urban revitalization efforts.
 Many exciting programs are provided through the Center, all providing a gentle hand up rather than a hand out.

-Wimberly Manor, a senior housing development being built on E Wright Street, will be complete in the Fall/Winter of 2021.
-WHA has plans for more affordable housing to be built on Tuggle Street behind the former VFW building.
+WHA is proud to partner with KCG in providing additional affordable housing for our community.
+Wimberly Manor, a senior housing development being built on E Wright Street, will be complete in the Fall/Winter of 2022.
+Sandpiper Terrace, a multigenerational housing development being built on Tuggle Street on the former VFW site, will be complete in 2023.

 WHA and its affiliates continue to improve the affordable housing inventory, making it available to deserving individuals that work, play and want to live in this great community.